A Guidebook: How to Live Beyond Survival in Oppressive Systems

 The Water We Swim In

-To move beyond these stories, we first have to see how they show up in our thoughts, beliefs, and judgments every single day.
+To move beyond these stories, we first have to see how they show up in

 Connection Through Boundaries